LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 ## Prices DB Structure

 We will attach the price not to the property but to the **Apartment** level.
-Apartment may have many prices, depending on dates, so here's our DB structure for it:
+The apartment may have many prices, depending on dates, so here's our DB structure for it:

 ```sh
 php artisan make:model ApartmentPrice -m